matteobarbera/mavlab_wiki_fork/Lab-standards.md

 THe Lab has Standardized on FrSky RX or FrSky compatible RX

 Which: R-XSR
-Why: Good range, telemetry backoption, open protocol, cheap, available, open software flashable
+Why: Good range, telemetry return option, open protocol, cheap, available, open software flash-able
 How: Buy a bunch
-What about delfly: FrSky XM cpp or Sbus these ones can replace the current deltang
+What about ultra light airframes like the DelFly?: FrSky XM with CPPM or Sbus out these ones can replace the current deltang RX

-Must adhere to new EU rules LBT ETSI v1.8.1
-ALL receivers in the lab should be FrSky or compatible, if not the AC should get another RX
+All receivers must adhere to new EU rules LBT ETSI v1.8.1 ALL receivers in the lab should be FrSky or compatible, if not the AC should get another RX

 # RX behaviour